-Two California-based fisheries entities are suing U.S. tire manufacturers over allegations that the use of the chemical 6PPD in rubber tires is largely responsible for “urban runoff mortality syndrome,” which kills up to 100% of coho salmon returning to spawn in many urban streams.
+Two California-based fishing organizations are suing U.S. tire manufacturers over allegations that the use of the chemical 6PPD in rubber tires is largely responsible for “urban runoff mortality syndrome,” which kills up to 100% of coho salmon returning to spawn in many urban streams.

-The environmental law firm Earthjustice is representing the Institute for Fisheries Resources (IFR) and the Pacific Coast Federation of Fishermen’s Associations (PCFFA) in U.S. District Court in San Francisco against 13 tire manufacturers.
+The environmental law firm Earthjustice is representing the Institute for Fisheries Resources (IFR) and the Pacific Coast Federation of Fishermen’s Associations (PCFFA) in U.S. District Court in San Francisco.

-Defendants named in the litigation include Bridgestone; Continental Tire; Giti Tire; Goodyear Tire & Rubber Co.; Cooper Tire & Rubber Co.; Hankook Tire America Corp.; Kumho Tire USA; Michelin North America; Nokian Tyres; Pirelli Tire North America; Sumitomo Rubber North America.; Toyo Tire Holdings of Americas; and Yokohama Tire Corp.
+The 13 tire manufacturers named in the litigation include Bridgestone; Continental Tire; Giti Tire; Goodyear Tire & Rubber Co.; Cooper Tire & Rubber Co.; Hankook Tire America Corp.; Kumho Tire USA; Michelin North America; Nokian Tyres; Pirelli Tire North America; Sumitomo Rubber North America.; Toyo Tire Holdings of Americas, and Yokohama Tire Corp.

-The U.S. Tire Manufacturers Association (USTMA) issued a response saying that the association is aware of the lawsuit and that as a matter of policy it does not comment on ongoing litigation.
+The U.S. Tire Manufacturers Association (USTMA) responded, saying that the association is aware of the lawsuit and that as a matter of policy it does not comment on ongoing litigation.

 “Our members continue to research and develop alternative tire materials that ensure tire performance and do not compromise safety, consistent with our industry’s commitment to sustainability and respect for the environment,” the USTMA statement said.

-Glen Spain, executive director of IFR and PCFFA, both organizational plaintiffs in the case, said the plaintiffs are willing to work with the tire companies to find alternative materials that are less toxic to salmon and steelhead, but that the status quo is not acceptable.
+Glen Spain, executive director of IFR and PCFFA, said the plaintiffs are willing to work with the tire companies to find alternative materials that are less toxic to salmon and steelhead, but that the status quo is not acceptable.

 Earthjustice attorneys noted that 6PPD-q is also toxic to other species of salmon, including Chinook, which support tens of thousands of commercial salmon fishing West Coast jobs.
 California’s entire salmon fleet has been thrown out of work this year because too few salmon have been surviving as juveniles in the state’s rivers, many of which are polluted by 6PPD-q from urban runoff, the litigants said.

 The lawsuit came in the wake of a Nov.
-2 announcement by the U.S. Environmental Protection Agency of its intent to publish an advanced notice of rulemaking under the Toxic Substances Control Act (TSCA) to gather information that could be used to ban use of 6PPD in tires and found to be lethal to coho salmon.
+2 announcement by the U.S. Environmental Protection Agency of its intent to publish an advanced notice of rulemaking under the Toxic Substances Control Act (TSCA) to gather information potentially to ban use of 6PPD in tires if the substance is found to be lethal to coho salmon.

-That decision was in conjunction with EPA’s decision to grant a petition submitted in August by the Yurok Tribe in California and the Port Gamble S’Klallam Tribe, and the Puyallup Tribe of Indians, both of Washington state.
+That decision was in conjunction with the EPA’s decision to grant a petition submitted in August by the Yurok Tribe in California and the Port Gamble S’Klallam Tribe and the Puyallup Tribe of Indians, both of Washington state.